blukatdevelopment/FPS_Framework/README.md

 multiple static maps.
 Upon completion, basic combat and AI should be done and available for testing via the Arena.

-### Mission
-With the completion of the Arena, a Mission mode will enter development.
-This mode will deliver a progression of missions with objectives for the player to complete.
-Completion of this stage should pave the way for quest creation and provide a wider variety of assets.

-### Adventure
-The Adventure mode will provide a randomly-generated map to be loaded onto the world piecemeal in a grid surrounding the player.
-NPCs will dispense quests that can be completed for rewards and a dialogue system should allow for more sophisticated objectives than found in the mission mode.

 # Development
 The work flow for this project will likely conform to the following process.
 1 Create Epic with stories and tasks.